zlannik/SoundTap/README.md

 4. enter -> cd downloads
 6. enter -> pyinstaller SoundTap.py --onefile --windowed
 5. The application will be located in the newly created folder "user\downloads\dist"
-6. Drag your new application to the desktop, delete the now uneeded SoundTap.py file & dist folder
+6. Drag your new application to the desktop, delete the now uneeded SoundTap.py file, delete the now uneeded dist folder